SonnyBurnett/codechallenge2/README.md

 ### Prerequisites

-In the [pom.xml](gep2/pom.xml) all specific dependencies are listed as code, the maven framework will install those.
+In the [pom.xml](gep2/pom.xml) all specific dependencies have been listed as code, the maven framework will install those.

 ### Installing